garrettfrady/potsdambearcon.github.io/README.md

 # Getting involved in BearCon website development.

 Here's how to get involved in the BearCon project.

+Content can be found here: https://docs.google.com/document/d/1I9Us4ZZuR9Gu4YlbVXJzaEyoPmVjSjj2M77mD2K7mbM/edit#

 1. Send me your github handles (create a github if you haven't)
 2. I will then add you to this project